Business Partner

 -

 Cascade calculation of the discount.
-For instance, if first discount is 10% and second one is 5%, a cascade calculation of the total discount won't be 15% but 14.5%.
+For instance, if first discount is 10% and second one is 5%, a cascade calculation of the total discount will not be 15% but 14.5%.

 Example